At the end of the day, local councils issue planning permits.

-The requirements for planning applications are set out in the planning scheme and Planning and Environment Act
+The requirements for planning permit applications are set out in local planning schemes and by the Planning and Environment Act.

 Applying for a planning permit means completing an application form, providing a recent copy of the title, paying the council assessment fee and providing the information set out in the local planning scheme and required by the council, to support the application.